Featured

 HomeStreet Bank Corporate Office

-This project is a multi-phase, multi-floor, multi-year tenant improvement at HomeStreet Bank’s corporate offices at Two Union Square in downtown Seattle.
+This project is a multi-phase, multi-floor, multi-year tenant improvement at HomeStreet Bank’s (now Mechanics Bank) corporate offices at Two Union Square in downtown Seattle.

 HomeStreet Bank had outgrown their corporate offices on multiple floors and both needed more room and an overdue update.
 Since Rafn had previously completed over 100 projects for HomeStreet since 2001, we were a natural choice for their corporate office project.